-I own quite a bunch of domains and I was pseudo-blogging a while back.
-‘Pseudo-blogging’ refers to editing old-school websites not based on blog software.
-Anyway I still believe that – in contrast to what many usability experts might say – that it is not the user interface that matters.
-There were times of intense (pseudo-)blogging and if I would have needed to code anything in a text editor that would not have stopped me.
-There were times of silence and the most user-friendly interface would not have made be talk.
+I have a bunch of websites, and I was pseudo-blogging for a while.
+‘Pseudo-blogging’ refers to editing old-school static websites not based on blog software.
+In contrast to what usability experts might say, I feel that the user interface does not matters.
+There were times of intense (pseudo-)blogging: Coding and writing html tags in a text editor did not stop me.
+There were other times of silence – when the most user-friendly interface would not have made me talk.

-The results of these pseudo-blogging activities are some websites that are probably outdated.
-Actually I am not sure if they are really that outdated.
-I found there are recurring topics in my writing, and suddenly I resurrected an old text that turned out to be perfectly up-to-date.
+These pseudo-blog sites are old, but maybe not really outdated.
+I found, there are recurring topics in my writing: suddenly I resurrect an old text that turns out to be perfectly up-to-date.

 But I like the idea of starting all over again, using a blank sheet of paper.
-Randy Komisar talks about business and startup in his (in my opinion) landmark book – The Monk and the Riddle.
-In passing he mentions that he considered business an art and starting new businesses equivalent to writing on the proverbial blank sheet of paper.
+Randy Komisar talks about business and startup in his book – The Monk and the Riddle.
+In passing, he mentions that he considers business an art and starting new businesses equivalent to writing on the proverbial blank sheet of paper.

 I second this – I also like the blank-sheet-of-paper-feeling – with respect to business, but also with respect to (pseudo-)blogging.

 However, I am simply unable to dispose old content.
-Thus I have closed most of existing websites by deactivating the pages by means of my home-grown CMS.
-Now I am editing or re-arranging the old pages, actually re-discovering them.
-So my existing websites look bleak – on purpose.
+Thus I have temporarily closed most of existing websites by hiding the pages – by means of my home-grown content management system.
+My existing websites look bleak – on purpose.
+Behind the scenes, I am editing and re-arranging the old pages.
+I am actually re-discovering them.

-(This is sort of notice to the readers of my existing websites who might have followed a link to this blog.
-I am still in the mode of clandestine blogging, but I provided some links that might be found.)
+This is sort of notice to the readers of my existing websites who might have followed a link from there to this blog.
+I am still in the mode of clandestine blogging, but I provided some one-way links that might be found.